jpvanhal/siilo/docs/index.rst

 Siilo
 =====

-Siilo is a file abstraction layer for Python.
+Siilo is a file storage abstraction layer for Python.
 It is inspired by `Django's File storage API`_, but is framework agnostic.

 .. _Django's File storage API:
    https://docs.djangoproject.com/en/dev/ref/files/storage/